What Percentage of 12 is 8? Understanding Percentages and Their Applications

 -

 Everyday life: Calculating tips in restaurants, figuring out sale prices, or determining the percentage of a task completed all require percentage calculations.
-These seemingly small calculations often play a significant role in our daily lives.
+These seemingly small calculations often play a significant role in our daily lives And that's really what it comes down to..

 -